Chart Color Schemes

 Wendouree - Miners Rest features high concentrations of lone person households, with a lower-than-average median household size

-Family households constitute 63.0% of all households, including 21.7% couples with children, 24.7% couples without children, and 15.1% single parent families.
-Non-family households comprise the remaining 37.0%, with lone person households at 33.6% and group households making up 3.5%.
-The median household size is 2.3 people, which is smaller than the Rest of Vic. average of 2.4.
+Family households dominate at 63.0% of all households, comprising 21.7% couples with children, 24.7% couples without children, and 15.1% single parent families.
+Non-family households make up the remaining 37.0%, with lone person households at 33.6% and group households comprising 3.5% of the total.
+The median household size of 2.3 people is smaller than the Regional Vic. average of 2.4.

 Frequently Asked Questions - Households